 What Causes Reactive Arthritis?

 In general the condition is an autoimmune disorder and its trigger factors are not very clearly understood.
-However certain studies and reports have indicated that there are certain factors that may contribute to the onset of this disease,

 - A history of food poisoning along with a gastrointestinal infection usually precedes the onset of reactive arthritis.
 Bacterial infections namely salmonella, Camplylobacter and Yersinia are usually associated with this condition.